 Good nutrition is a must on a long arduous hike in the wilds.
 A good balance of proteins, carbs and fats to make everything work in sync.

 Okay, so how does one accomplish that on a hike?
 After all, you must carry what you eat.
 And thankfully its a lot easier then it was some 30 to 40 years ago.
 Reading Ed Garvey's book when he hiked in 1975, he had to carry little cans of tuna and chicken.
 Now we have foil packets that are light and easy to use.
 Canned chicken dried in a dehydrator makes a good addition to rice and couscous mixes.
 Ever been to any of those Mennonite or Amish farmer's markets?
 Especially if you plan to have some mail drops - they have fantastic dried foods for hiking - everything from well balanced trail mixes (salty, sweet and spicy) to dehydrated veggie flakes, couscous in various flavors, to soup bases, and even these highly concentrated tiny squares that when I eat one, boy it can keep me going for a good long while.
-Super stores like Wally Worlds have a great selection of dried fruits (I have become partial to dried cherries of late) and Target has Simply Balanced fruit strips with no added sugar, made of fruit puree (check the labels on the strips to make sure they are fruit based).
+Trader Joes and Whole Foods have a great selection of dried fruits (I have become partial to dried cherries of late).
+Target has Simply Balanced fruit strips with no added sugar, made of fruit puree (check the labels on the strips to make sure they are fruit based).
 Of course there are old standbys like PB and Nutella which give good protein and fats.
 Some hikers even carry olive oil when the weather is really cold to add fat to a diet.
-And of course bars are everywhere, from the Luna bars (which are actually pretty good and last a while; even my hubby liked it though they say nutrition for women which means nothing) to Cliff bars, Power Bars, and I like Nature Valley granola bars for crunch and also the Sunbelt bars from Wally world pack a good carb punch for the weight.
+And of course bars are everywhere, from the Luna bars (which are actually pretty good and last a while; even my hubby liked it though they say nutrition for women which means nothing) to Cliff bars, Power Bars, and I like Nature Valley granola bars for crunch and also the Sunbelt bars pack a good carb punch for the weight.
 But all the bars tend to be heavy, so watch how many you carry.

 These are typical foods stuffs I have had for my meals on the trail -